thanhtoan1742/OWCA_POS/requirements/F_NF_requirement.md

 # Functional and Non-functional Requirement

 ## Functional Requirement
-- Search engine: customers can find foods/drinks based on their names, ratings, recently,...
+- Search engine: customers can view menu foods/drinks based on their names, ratings, recently,...
-- Order food: customers can order food (add new, remove, change food quantity,...)
+- Order food: customers can order food (add new, remove, change food quantity,...).
-- Reservation: customers can book table with/ without food before a amount of time
+- Reservation (Book table): customers can book table with/ without food before an amount of time.
-- Payment function: customers can choose the payment method for their order.
+- Payment function (Purchase): customers can choose the payment method for their order.
 - Feedback: customers can write reviews, rate dishes or services.
 - Confirm order: check if dishes in order are available.
     - Clerks can confirm orders via restaurant staff's manually announcement.
     - Extend (toggleable): Ingredient management system can link to app to be automatically functional.
-- Profile management: users can manage their profile (authorization, personal information,)
+- Profile management: users can manage their profile (authorization - , personal information,...).
 - Data management: restaurant manager can edit menu, including promotions, customers and staff information, homepage, feedbacks,...
 _____________________________________
 | aaaaaaa   |            |          |
 |  aaaaaa   |  bbbbbbbb  | ddddddd  |
 |    aaaa   |     bbb    |  ddddd   |____
 |___________|____________|__________|[  ]

 ## Features
 - Webpage: